Successful Christian Fasting – 7 Steps

 Therefore, if you fasted for three days gradually return to your regular diet in three days.
 If it’s for two days, then in two and similarly for one, in one.

 Learn The Difference Between Fasting In The World And Christian Fasting!

 The world doesn’t understand how to do a Christian fast and it never will.
 But, Jesus gave no direct commandment to the church to fast.

 The Bible, on a whole, provides no direct instruction to the Church to fast either.

 But they are not silent on the topic.
 This doesn’t mean that the Lord left this most important Christian discipline in the dark.
 Far from it!

-But even if you are searching for something and you are ignorant of what you looking for, it could be right in front of your eyes and you would be no wiser of it.
+If you are searching for something and you are ignorant of what you are looking for, it could be right in front of your eyes and you would be no wiser about it.